A Social Ecology Approach to Rights of Nature

 UK context:

-- Change env regulation to be RoN so that agriculture, industry, land development, etc, all happen in a pro-eco way [state-down] – political campaign
+2. Change environmental regulation to be RoN so that agriculture, industry, land development, etc, all happen in a pro-eco way [state-down] – political campaign